ukbendavies/PoshHive/Help/Get-HiveEvent.md

 ```

 ## DESCRIPTION
-Uses the Hive Events Api to get the latest set of events that have occured in your Hive system.
+Uses the Hive Events Api to get the latest set of events that have occurred in your Hive system.

 ## EXAMPLES